isabella232/roxanarobinson.com/_drafts/ferrante-night-fever.md

 ---

-The publication of Frantumaglia and The Beach at Night on November 1 is going to be the publishing event of the season.
+The publication of&nbsp;*Frantumaglia*&nbsp;and&nbsp;*The Beach at Night*&nbsp;on November 1 is going to be the publishing event of the season.
 Over 70 stores nationwide will be holding #FerranteNightFever events during the week of October 31.
 We are delighted to be hosting a panel assembled by Europa Editions.